woei66/familydns/README.md

 You should know that www.abc.com is different to abc.com and you should add both to the hosts.txt file if you wish to block both domains.

 # About Pi-hole
-You can download Pi-hole from https://pi-hole.net/
+You can download Pi-hole from https://pi-hole.net/ or https://github.com/pi-hole/pi-hole